 None specified.

 2.5 Specific provisions – Buildings and works

+Buildings and works for future local parks and community facilities

+A permit is not required to develop land shown in the Shepparton North East Precinct Structure Plan as a local park or community facility provided the development is carried out generally in accordance with the Shepparton North East Precinct Structure Plan and with the prior written consent of the responsible authority.
 Buildings and works for a non-government school

 A permit is required to construct a building or construct or carry out works associated with a primary and/or secondary school on land shown as an existing and potential expansion of non-government schools unless exempt under Clauses 62.02-1 and 62.02-2.